 For example, my “professional” label in Gmail contains emails from both of my workplaces.
 I have a label for each location, but some material is common to both places.
-These emails then have three labels: the “professional” label, indicating it’s work related, and labels for each workplace.
+These emails then have three labels: the “professional” label, indicating it’s work-related, and labels for each workplace.
 This allows me to search for material that answers the needs of both locations.

-Everything in Gmail is label based.
-There are no folders and no links that open to different parts of the website; all messages exist right there; Gmail merely shows the right label association when you choose it.
+Everything in Gmail is label-based.
+There are no folders and no links that open to different parts of the website.
+All messages exist right there — Gmail merely shows the right label association when you choose it.
 I could go into further examples and use something like a Venn diagram, but you’re probably as excited to move forward as I am.

-3.1.1 Labels settings and kinds of labels
+3.1.1 Labels Settings and Kinds of Labels

-System Labels and Custom Labels have a “Show in IMAP” option; these options should be configured if you’re using a different app or software (such as Outlook or Mail), and for certain plugins.
-This Gmail guide is geared toward getting the most out of the Gmail interface, therefore I will not get into these options here.
-If you’re interested, make sure you read the original Ultimate Guide to Gmail.
+System labels and custom labels have a Show in IMAP option; you should configure these options if you’re using a different app, software such as Outlook, or certain add-ons.
+This Gmail guide focuses on getting the most out of the Gmail interface, thus I will not get into these options here.
+If you’re interested, make sure you read The Beginner’s Guide to Gmail.

 3.2 System Labels

-3.2.1 All Mail and archiving old emails
+3.2.1 All Mail and Archiving Old Emails

 You may recall the empty Inbox philosophy from the introduction of this Gmail guide.
 If your inbox is a work desk, All Mail is your filing cabinet.
-Even better: a basement filled with filing cabinets.
+Even better, it’s a basement filled with filing cabinets.
 There’s no need to go down to the basement every time you need to write an email, but it is useful to have it available should you want to retrieve a message from the past.

-As you might know, Gmail automatically saves messages you write to the Draft label, even if you’ve only typed a couple of sentences, Anything you’ve ever written and not sent is stored there.
-Chances are you probably have a couple of drafts stored already (or maybe more!)
+As you might know, Gmail automatically saves messages you write to the Draft label, even if you’ve only typed a couple of sentences.
+Anything you’ve ever written and not sent is stored there.
+Chances are, you probably have a couple of drafts stored already (or maybe more!)

-So here’s an idea: you could use drafts for quick notes, to write down ideas, make shopping lists, or store someone’s contact information quickly.
-Most mail clients today give you the option to attach files and pictures to an email, even if you don’t have a smartphone.
-This makes your draft folder an excellent place to upload files and sync between computers if you need a quick solution, or if you left your USB drive at home.
-Don’t leave files in your drafts folder though!
+What you may not have considered, though, is using drafts for simple notes, to write down ideas, make shopping lists, or store someone’s contact information quickly.
+Most mail clients today give you the option to attach files and pictures to an email.
+This makes your draft folder an excellent place to upload files and sync between computers if you need a fast solution.
+Don’t leave files in your drafts folder forever though!
 This is not the place for them.

-Another great use for the draft folder is to store templates.
-If you find yourself composing the same email over and over, save a blank copy of the email in your draft folder and copy-paste it into a new email every time you need it (don’t send your original draft – this will remove the draft label!).
+Another great use for the draft section is to store templates.
+If you find yourself composing the same email over and over, save a blank copy of the email in your drafts and copy-paste it into a new email every time you need it (don’t send your original draft – this will remove the draft label!).
 You can save your email signature, links, and even images this way.
 Give your template-draft email a topic that reflects its usage to you for easy reference, such as “wedding: thank you letter” or “fans: thank you for adding letter” etc.

 3.4 Custom Labels

-4.1 Turning a search into a filter
+4.1 Turning a Search Into a Filter